 Pope Francis commissioned Canadian sculptor Timothy Schmalz to create and install the original bronze in St. Peter’s Square in the Vatican in 2019.
-It was the first time in 400 years that a new sculpture has adorned St Peter’s Square.
+It was the first time in 400 years that a new sculpture adorned St Peter’s Square.

 The sculpture derives its name from the New Testament’s Hebrews 13:2: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”

 “We are delighted that Catholic Life Insurance is hosting “Angels Unawares” on its U.S. tour, said Archbishop Gustavo Garcia-Siller.
 “They are providing us a wonderful opportunity by showcasing the statue here in San Antonio.
-This beautiful sculpture highlights immigration over spans of history, but it’s just not a story of the past, it is also what’s happening currently.
+This beautiful sculpture highlights immigration over spans of history, but it’s just not a story of the past; it is also what’s happening currently.
 People continue to search for freedom and better lives for themselves and their families.
 San Antonio was built by people from different backgrounds and those fleeing violence and persecution for freedom and peace.
 We have been blessed because we have heeded Christ’s call to welcome the stranger.
 Our faith reminds us that we are one human family.”

 Company officials unveiled the sculpture during its 28th annual Flag Day celebration.
 The event began with a Catholic Mass on Sunday, June 13, at 5:30 p.m.
 The unveiling and Flag raising ceremony followed the Mass.
 June 13 is an important date in San Antonio’s history as it honors the city’s founding in 1718 by Canary Islanders.
 The sculpture will remain in San Antonio for approximately six weeks.

 “Catholic Life was founded 120 years ago by German Catholic immigrants who wanted to protect their families from life’s hardships,” said President J. Michael Belz.
-“However, big insurance companies did not want to insure immigrant families, so our founders formed their own company – one of the few at that time that provided coverage to both men and women.”
+“However, big insurance companies did not want to insure immigrant families, so our founders formed their own company – one of the few that provided coverage to both men and women.”

 While the early policyholders were primarily of German descent, Catholic Life soon became a melting pot of Polish, Czech, Irish, Italian, and Hispanic Catholics living in Texas.